Willem Leyel's war on Golconda: War

 The disordered state of affairs with regard to trade with the Sultanate of Golconda continued, and Leyel was finally forced to declare war on Golconda.
 Leyel initiated a blockade of Masulipatnam, the biggest trading town in the Sultanate, and launched privateering ventures to the Coromandel Coast.
 These ventures eventually led to the capture and seizure of a couple of Golcondian ships.
 As a result, Leyel and the Golcondian sultan, Abdullah Qutb Shah, would agree to a peaceful settlement.
+This settlement was favorable to Danish India.

 Aftermath

 This peace settlement put an end to the lucrative market, in which the Danish officers had been involved, and it may be assumed that this settlement caused a mutiny in Tranquebar in 1648.